 The Office of Academic Advising assists undergraduate students with academic program changes.
 For the changes listed below, students may send their request in writing (email) from their Sage account to academicadvising@sage.edu.
-The request
+The request should include their name, ID number, and a brief explanation of the change or changes they are seeking.

 - change Major program

 - change Catalog Year

 - request a new Faculty Advisor (major)

 - declare a Minor

-- declare a double major (two majors; one degree)
+declare a double major (two majors; one degree)